Return

 3. Standing Hip Abductors

-This exercise focuses on the hip abductors, builds strength, and enhances balance in this body region.
+This exercise focuses on the hip abductors, enhances balance in this body region, and builds strength.
 It helps to improve mobility in older adults while walking or running and strengthens their core muscles.
 Furthermore, it works on the joints of the body to treat arthritis.
 This is how to perform one of the most effective hip arthritis exercises.

 • While standing tall, use your hands to hold onto a chair or the wall.

-• Lift one of your legs off the group carefully, and as it moves away from your body, creating a half-circle, return it to the ground.
+• Lift one of your legs off the group carefully.
+As it moves away from your body, creating a half-circle, return it to the ground.

 • Remain in this position for 3 seconds before returning to your initial stance.